 An incredible 2 year time lapse project of Austria:

 Go Pro HD Hero Black at 720p 240 frames per second

-The last firmware update included this super fast frame rate for the Go Pro HD Hero 4 but how does it stack up…does the quality suffer at such high frame rates?
+The last firmware update included this super fast frame rate for the Go Pro HD Hero 4.
+How does it stack up?
+Does the quality suffer at such high frame rates?

 The famous Woodpecker photo

 You MUST have seen this Woodpecker photo by now…amazing!

 Lastly, don’t forget to check out our free photography courses section.
 Lots there to see and do : )